Public-Domain-Laboratories/Operating_System/Documentation/Ideas.md

 The folder structure starts with the `Print_Folder_Structure` as target of the project.

+Command Line, could be the title of an interactive console.

 The project possible future websites for the project http://operating-system.io operating-system.sh operating-system.wiki operating-system.dev operating-system.digital operating-system.online operating-system.host operating-system.link operating-system.site operating-system.tools operating-system.systems